Philadelphia Clef Club of Jazz and Performing Arts: History

+Programs and Operations

-The mission of the Philadelphia Clef Club of Jazz & Performing Arts, Inc. is to celebrate and preserve the legacy of jazz through accessible education for the Greater Philadelphia region, and to support the evolving art form through talent development, programming, and public performance.
-We wish to accomplish this goal through promoting the development of talent and providing opportunities for the growth of the performing artist specifically, with a special emphasis in instrumentalists.
-We seek to serve the artist and the community through providing a forum for the listening and appreciation of the great American Art Form of Jazz and related disciplines.
-We also wish to promote the academic exchange of information related to Jazz through educational programs.
-Finally, The Clef Club will be a depository to collect and preserve the history of jazz music for further research and interpretation by scholars, educators, artists, and the general public.
+The Philadelphia Clef Club's mission is to "celebrate and preserve the legacy of jazz through accessible education for the Greater Philadelphia region, and to support the evolving art form through talent development, programming, and public performance".
+It has stated that it wishes to accomplish this goal through promoting the development of talent and providing opportunities for the growth of the performing artist specifically, with a special emphasis in instrumentalists.
+Additionally, it seeks to serve the artist and the community through providing a forum for the listening and appreciation of the great American art form of jazz and related disciplines.
+It also hopes to promote the academic exchange of information related to jazz through educational programs.
+The Clef Club will be a depository to collect and preserve the history of jazz music for further research and interpretation by scholars, educators, artists, and the general public.